-34. The Ordinary Meetings of the Society shall be held at least once a month, from September to June inclusive, or at such times as the Council consider expedient.
+50. The Ordinary Meetings of the Society shall normally be held at least once a month, from September to June inclusive, or at such times as the Council consider expedient.

-37. The Council shall invite some eminent authority to deliver the Hunterian society Lecture at a Meeting during the session
+54. The Council shall invite some eminent authority to deliver the Hunterian Society Lecture at a Meeting during the session.

-40. An Anniversary Dinner shall be held each year, at a place convenient to the Fellows, in the month of February, near to the birthday of John Hunter (on 13th February).
+56. An Anniversary Dinner shall be held each year, at a place convenient to the Fellows, in the month of February, near to the birthday of John Hunter, on 13th February.

-41. The Annual General Meeting of the Society shall be held once every year at a date to be determined from time to time, by the Council, for the purpose of electing Officers, receiving the Reports of the Council and Auditors and altering, repealing, or enacting laws.
+57. The Annual General Meeting of the Society shall be held once every year at a date to be determined from time to time, by the Council.
+Notice in writing of twenty-one days must be given to all Fellows.
+The Annual General Meeting will have the purpose of electing Officers, receiving the Reports of the Council and Auditors and altering, repealing, or enacting Laws.

-42. A Special General Meeting shall be convened by the Council, either on the written requisition of a majority of its own members, or of twelve Fellows not on the Council; four weeks’ notice being given, and the object of the meeting specified.
+58. A Special General Meeting shall be convened by the Council, either at the request of a majority of its own members, or of twelve Fellows not on the Council.
+Notice in writing of twenty-one days must be given to all Fellows, and the object of the meeting specified.
 No subjects shall be discussed at such a Meeting excepting those for which the Meeting shall have been convened.